Sahat-fahim/Projects/README.md

 The perpose of this repository is store all my projects.
 Source code, video link, project documentation are available in folder representing a certain project.

-Current running projects :
+Current running project :

-1. GPS controlled car.
-(Hobby)
-2. Precision Farming.
+1. Precision Farming.
 (Semester)